ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 # Autonomous Building Information Collection

 ## What is BIM?
 An acronym for Building Information Modeling/Management.
-In brief, it's the digital twins that multiple tenants utilize to collaborate on the successful delivery of a building, or construction project.
+In brief, it's a digital model that multiple tenants utilize to collaborate on the successful delivery of a building, or construction project.
+Other industries are utilizing these BIM's to correctly anticipate the delivery of assemblies and other sub-systems.

 ## What are the current methods used in BIM collection?
-It's currently industry method to utilize tools like Laser scanners, [[photogrammetry]], manual documentation, electrical panel schematics, and any other form of diagrams previously developed by CAD departments or architects to plan the assembly of massive building orchestrations.
+It's currently industry method to utilize tools like Laser scanners, [[photogrammetry]], manual documentation, electrical panel schematics, and any other form of diagram previously developed by Architects, construction teams and manufacturers for these orchestrations.
-1. 3D Laser Scanning (3D CAD)
-2. 2D Laser Scanning (2D CAD)
-3. Schematics for pluming, Wiring, HVAC, etc..
-4. Architectural designs

-## Types of Data Sources
+### Data Sources
 - Schematics
 - System Manuals
 - Issues/Tasks associated with an area/component